Lifesigns (band)

 Lifesigns are an English progressive rock band, first conceived by lead singer and keys player John Young in 2008.
 By 2014, the band's lineup included Steve Rispin as their sound engineer, Jon Poole on bass and vocals, Martin "Frosty" Beedle on drums, percussion and vocals, and formerly Niko Tsonev on guitars and vocals.
 After Tsonev departed the band in 2016, Dave Bainbridge joined on guitar and additional keys.
 Beedle left the band in 2020 and was replaced by Zoltán Csörsz.
+In late April 2025, John Young announced that they would be touring as a 3-piece for the Summer Tour, since Zoltán's domestic commitments mean that he is unable to continue as a member of the band.

 The band are noted for their keyboard-driven melodic prog rock sound and pop rock influences.
 Lifesigns released their self-titled debut studio album in 2013.
 Their third and latest studio album, Altitude, was released in 2021.

 History

 Lifesigns was conceived in 2008 by John Young.
 Working together with sound engineer Steve Rispin, John started to lay the grounds for the Lifesigns album in 2008.
 In 2010, John was joined by longtime friend Nick Beggs on bass, Chapman Stick and background vocals, and by drummer Martin "Frosty" Beedle to complete the first lineup of the band.

 The band worked for over two years to complete their self-titled debut album, with notable guest stars such as progressive rock legend Steve Hackett (Genesis), Jakko Jakszyk (King Crimson), Thijs Van Leer (from Focus) on flute, and Robin Boult (from Fish) on guitar.
 "Lifesigns" was released on 5 February 2013.

 The band began live performances in 2014.
 As Nick Beggs was busy with other musical endeavors (notably touring with Steve Hackett), Jon Poole was recruited to handle bass and vocals, while Niko Tsonev (departed the band August 2016) took up the guitar duties.
 The band performed on the progressive "Cruise to the Edge" in the Spring of 2014, as well as appearances in England and continental Europe.
 In addition to the entire Lifesigns debut, other songs performed included material from the John Young Band, as well as new material.

 In October 2015, Lifesigns released a live DVD titled Under the Bridge - Live in London, filmed at a venue beneath the Stamford Bridge stadium, over two nights in January of the same year.
 The project was crowdfunded via PledgeMusic.

 In September 2017, Lifesigns released their second studio album, Cardington.
 The Prog Report described it as "a specific and customized alcove of prog that does not sound quite like anything else".
 It features recordings of "Different", "Impossible", and "Voice in My Head", and four new tracks.
 Cardington features guitarist Dave Bainbridge who subsequently joined the band's live lineup in June 2017.
 It was their second crowdfunded project, and they met their funding target within 48 hours of launching the campaign.
 The album reached no. 20 on the Independent Albums Chart and no. 76 on the Physical Albums Chart in the UK.